freqtrade/freqtrade/docs/without_docker_compose.md

     ```

 !!!
-Warning Database File Path
+Warning "Database File Path"
     Make sure to use the path to the correct database file when starting the bot in Docker.

 ### Build your own Docker image